 Las Cruces Man Pleads Guilty to Federal Drug Trafficking and Firearms Charges

-ALBUQUERQUE – Robert J. Lambe, 37, of Las Cruces, N.M., pleaded guilty today in federal court to methamphetamine trafficking and firearms charges under a plea agreement with the U.S. Attorney’s Office.
+ALBUQUERQUE – Guy Bell, 29, of Las Cruces, N.M., pled guilty today in federal court to drug trafficking and firearms charges.

-This case was investigated by the Las Cruces office of the FBI and the Las Cruces Police Department.
-The case is being prosecuted by Assistant U.S. Attorney Maria Y. Armijo of the U.S. Attorney’s Las Cruces Branch Office.
+This case was investigated by the Las Cruces office of the Bureau of Alcohol, Tobacco, Firearms and Explosives and is being prosecuted by Assistant U.S. Attorneys John Balla and Dustin Segovia of the U.S. Attorney’s Las Cruces Branch Office.